Culinary & Taste

 4. Himalayan Pink Salt – It can be used as a substitute for pickling salt, although it is generally more expensive and may affect the appearance and flavor of pickled products.

-You should also keep in mind that kosher salt will likely have bigger grains, so they will take longer to dissolve than standard pickling salt.
+Many salt products have a larger grain size than pickling salt, so they will take longer to dissolve than standard pickling salt.
 In this case, you may want to put the grains through a spice grinder before you start pickling or canning.
+Another method is to grind the salt in a mortar and pestle.